 As is often the case in a small town, Plain Dealing doesn't have a public transportation system that people use for their commute.

-The citizens of Plain Dealing are slightly less educated than the national average of 21.84% for the average city or town: 13.54% of adults in Plain Dealing have a bachelor's degree or advanced degree
+The percentage of adults in Plain Dealing with college degrees is slightly lower than the national average of 21.84% for all communities.
+15.31% of adults in Plain Dealing have a bachelor's degree or advanced degree.

 Plain Dealing is an extremely ethnically-diverse town.
 The people who call Plain Dealing home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Plain Dealing residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Plain Dealing include English, German, French, Irish, and Scottish.
+Important ancestries of people in Plain Dealing include English, Irish, German, French, and French Canadian.

 The most common language spoken in Plain Dealing is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include African languages and Arabic.

 An interesting characteristic about the neighborhood is that there are more incarcerated people living here than 99.1% of neighborhoods in the U.S. The United States has the highest rate of incarceration in the world, currently with 1 out of every 100 adults in the country are incarcerated as a punishment for crimes committed.
 The extremely high incarceration rate of this neighborhood could mean that a prison, juvenile detention facility or other correctional facility occupies a large proportion of the neighborhood, or contains a large portion of the neighborhood's population.